ministryofjustice/hmpps-digital-developer-recruitment/README.md

 ### We use:

 - The [MoJ Cloud platform](https://user-guide.cloud-platform.service.justice.gov.uk/#cloud-platform-user-guide) (built on AWS) is our strategic hosting provider
-- Kubernetes and Docker to schedule and run our services
+- We use Kubernetes and Docker to schedule and run our services
 - We use Github to store and manage our code
 - We use CircleCI to build our software and use a [CircleCI Orb](https://github.com/ministryofjustice/hmpps-circleci-orb) to standardise our approach
 - We use [HMPPS Auth](https://github.com/ministryofjustice/hmpps-auth) as our strategic Authentication solution